shanoort/Reconnaissance-Phase-AI-Web-Interface/README.md

 Then open `http://127.0.0.1:5000/`.

-Source for compromised IP addresses: https://www.projecthoneypot.org/list_of_ips.php input any address from the link above
+Source for compromised IP addresses: https://www.projecthoneypot.org/list_of_ips.php input any address from this link